Set a Data Quality Warning

 - have the Overwrite capability for the asset.

-Beginning with Tableau Cloud June 2023, using the REST API, an administrator can change the data quality warnings that users see in the data quality warning dialog, or create entirely new ones.
-This feature does not currently exist in Tableau Server.
-For information, see Customize Labels.
+Starting with Tableau Cloud June 2023 and Tableau Server 2023.3, using the label manager on the Data Labels page or the REST API, an administrator can change the data quality warnings that users see in the data quality warning dialog, or create new ones.
+For more information, see Manage Data Labels.